 Example 2 – DARE

 Many people could tell you about their grade school experiences with the Drug Abuse Resistance Education (DARE) Program.
 This program was put into place in the eighties by a police chief and a school board, with the goal of deterring teens from using drugs, joining gangs, and engaging in violence.
 The program was usually delivered by police officers, who preached a zero-tolerance approach to drug use, and attempted to teach children good decision making skills.

 A meta-analysis examining several studies on DARE’s effectiveness found that the program has no effect on the likelihood of participants using drugs.
 Not only that, but it was also found that, despite its popularity, DARE is even less effective than other similar programs.9 Even more troubling are the findings from Werch and Owen, which showed that programs similar to DARE and, in one case, even DARE itself, can actually be iatrogenic, that is to say, it can actually increase the likelihood of participants using drugs.10

 Despite this evidence, DARE continues to receive substantial government funding.
 This is an example of commitment bias as the government has remained committed to this approach to preventing drug use, when the outcomes are clearly unfavorable.

 Commitment bias describes our unwillingness to make decisions that contradict things we have said or done in the past.
 This is usually seen when the behavior occurs publicly.

 Why it happens

-When our past decisions lead to unfavorable outcomes, we feel the need to justify them to ourselves, as well as others.
-This results in us developing an argument in support of this behavior, which can cause us to change our attitudes towards it.
+When our past decisions lead to unfavorable outcomes, we feel the need to justify them to ourselves and others.
+This results in us developing an argument supporting this behavior, which can cause us to change our attitudes toward it.

 Example 1 – Sunk cost fallacy